arv100kri/Cognitive-Services/Content/en-us/KES/calchistogramMethod.md

 Name|Value|Description
 ----|-----|-----------
-expr | Text string | Structured query expression that specifies the index entities over which to calculate histograms. attributes | Text string (default="") | Comma delimited list of attribute to included in the response. count	| Number (default=10) | Number of results to return. offset	| Number (default=0) | Index of the first result to return.
+expr | Text string | Structured query expression that specifies the index entities over which to calculate histograms. attributes | Text string (default="") | Comma-delimited list of attribute to included in the response. count	| Number (default=10) | Number of results to return. offset	| Number (default=0) | Index of the first result to return.